All Products

 Unpatched low-risk vulnerabilities:

-• Regularly scan the system and fix low-risk vulnerabilities.
+• Regularly scan and fix low-risk vulnerabilities.

 • Install official patches or updates.